steinea/steinea/index.md

 ### Studies
 * Studies in Adventure Platforming
+* Studies in Character Action
 * Studies in Computer Roleplaying
-* Studies in Character Action
 * Studies in Dungeon Crawling

 <br>

-### Queries
+### Investigations
-* Queries in Phenomenology
+* Investigations in Cybernetics
-* Queries in Semiotics
+* Investigations in Organization
-* Queries in Narratology
+* Investigations in Narratology
-* Queries in Cybernetics
+* Investigations in Phenomenology
-* Queries in Organization
+* Investigations in Semiotics

 <br>